-BIO 4034 Cell Biology This course is a study of cellular structure and function with a primary focus on eukaryotic cells.
-Many advanced topics in cellular biology will be covered including cellular biochemistry, enzymes, membrane structure and function, cytoskeleton, organelle structure, transport, signaling, energetics, cell division and cancer.
-The laboratory will focus on biochemical, cytological and immunological techniques.
-Prerequisites: two Biology courses (including BIO 1164 Cell Diversity and Function), CHM 1014 General Chemistry I and at least junior classification or permission of instructor.
+BIO 3354 Cellular & Molecular Biology In this course, students will study cellular structure and function with a primary focus on eukaryotic cells.
+This course will cover any advanced topics in cellular and molecular biology such as: membrane form and function, organelle form and function, gene regulation, intracellular transport, enzyme kinetics, energetics, biochemistry, energy metabolism, signaling, and apoptosis.
+The laboratory will be designed to reinforce lecture content; focusing on molecular, biochemical, cytological and immunological techniques.
+Prerequisites: C- in CHM 1014 General Chemistry I and three Biology courses.